inokawazu/inokawazu.github.io/content/post/hello_brachistochrone.md

     \end{aligned}
 \end{equation}

-Note the boundary conditions where the object must end at $(L, h)$ and start at the origin.
+Note the boundary conditions: the object must end at $(L, h)$ and start at the origin.
 We can set $C$ and $K$ to satisfy these conditions.
 These conditions imply